 Discovering this really deflated me a bit, I had spent at least a year at this point working towards this goal and now it looked like that goal no longer existed.
 I guess I could have done bike racing but it never really appealed to me the way skating did.
 I wanted to skate and there wasn’t skating to be had.
 I didn’t know what to do but the solution would be found shortly.

-To be continued in No Regrets Part 2.
+Read No Regrets Part 2.

 Quick note: I’m turning off comments for this series of posts.
 The first reason is so I don’t have to delete the invariable trolling.
 The second is that I’m also not interested in atta boys or whatever.
 I spent the last 5 years pursuing this goal for myself.
 Whether folks supported it or thought I was an idiot was never relevant to what I was going to do.
 So neither positive nor negative feedback is needed nor wanted.